 Now go to Preferences | Tools | File watchers, click + button and select Babel file watcher from the list.

-In the File watcher configuration, specify the path to Babel CLI in the project node_modules folder (e.g. node_modules/.bin/babel on OS X).
+In the File watcher configuration, check the path to Babel: it should be in the project node_modules folder (e.g. node_modules/.bin/babel on OS X).
 On Windows it has to be an exe, bat, or cmd file.

 All other Watcher settings are predefined, so it is now ready to use.
-With this default setup, compiled files will be located next to the original files.
+With this default setup, compiled files will be located in the dist folder.

 Configuring File watcher

 Here’re the settings that you can modify in the File watcher:

 File type — specify the file type that the watcher will “watch” for you and run the program.
 If you’re using file extensions .es6 or .jsx, select ECMAScript 6 or React JSX respectively in the drop-down list.